-The issues of possible interaction of these species are summarised in the data submitted to, and the reports of, the 2001 and 2005 ERA workshops.
-The results of the 2005 ERA are incomplete, but it seems likely that the information base is adequate to be able to make a qualitative assessment of the likely level of interaction with the fishery for most of these species.
+The issues of possible interaction of these species are summarized in the data submitted to, and the reports of, the 2001 and 2005 ERA workshops.
+The results of the 2005 ERA are incomplete, but it seems likely that the information base is adequate to be able to make a qualitative assessment of the likely level of interaction with the fishery for most of these species - and the assessments to date indicate that most interactions are not at a level that poses significant threats/risks.

-On this question of the knowledge base of the distribution and possible places and times of interaction of any protected, endangered, threatened, or icon species with the fishery, performance is consistent with the MSC 80 standard.
+On this question of the knowledge base of the distribution and possible places and times of interaction of any protected, endangered, threatened, or icon species with the fishery, performance is consistent with the MSC 80 standard, as information now collected in logbooks is designed to detect all such interactions.
+Future assessments are likely therefore to be more robust.